therealmuffin/synchronator/CONFIG_MANUAL.md

 tcp_echo - return an echo of incoming data [TRUE|FALSE`*`]

+### LIRC specific options (experimental)

+lirc_socket - location of LIRC socket

+remote_name - name of remote as set in LIRC configuration

+This interface only functions with 'data_type' set to 'ascii'.
+The resulting output send to this interface must correspond with the key names as configured in LIRC.
+2way synchronisation is not implemented (how could it?).

 ### ALSA options

 The following options are only necessary if Synchronator is used in combination with Roon or if multiples zones (and therefore multiple instances of Synchronator) run on the same computer.